 Mountaineer Veterinary Clinic (Morgantown)

 Mountaineer Veterinary Clinic provides spay and neuter services.
 This facility is a small one with only a handful of doctors on retainer.
 Thus, you can rest assured that your West Virginia pets will get more individualized and personalized care than in larger clinics.
 Their prices won’t break the bank either.
-You can call here (304)296-1667 or mosey on over here for the scoop.
+You can call here (304) 296-1667 or find more info here.

 The Spot Clinic (Parkersburg)